Gild56/the_test/README.md

 * [Français](markdown/LISMOI.md)

+Go check the [credits](markdown/credits.md) of the project.

 The [changelog](markdown/changelog.md) to see all the updates and changes of the project.

-If the game crashed or you need to find an exception, the [info.log](info.log) file is for you!
+If you need to find an error, when you added some new features in the code, the [info.log](info.log) file is for you!

+If the game crashed, go check the last crashlog in [the crashlogs folder](crashes/).

 ## First steps

+### On Windows 10 / 11
-To begin your experience in the game, you will need to install Python and some modules, like kivy and pygame.

-* Alternatively, you can go on the [official Python site](https://python.org/downloads) and install the last *Python 3* version.
+To begin your experience in the game, you will need to install Python from [the official Python site](https://python.org/downloads) and install the last *Python 3* version.

-* I recommend to install it with the `install.bat` file if you are on Windows.

-  Next, open your terminal (Win + R, than write powershell and do enter) and write `pip install pygame`, then `pip install kivy`, and finally `pip install colorama` (colorama is optional, just for debug).

-  Finally, you can play this game, opening the `main.py` file.
+Then, start the `install.bat` file.

 ## Personalization

 You can also personalize this game - add some fonts, images, quiz, music, etc..

+**For the moment, you can personnalise the game only on Windows 10 / 11!**

 ### Custom songs